INTERVIEW WITH Dr AMBIKA PRASAD ADHIKARI

 the Maoists have used to stall the peace process.
 We do appreciate many

-of the things the Maoists have done in bringing democracy in Nepal Nepal
+of the things the Maoists have done in bringing democracy in Nepal and also in dismantling

 Posted